mysterymath/lcc6502/C_Standard_Compliance.md

   differ from the draft, and the production standard is difficult to obtain.
   Both technical corrigenda are included, since they provide essential corrections to errors in the standard.
+* Given that the target platform is by modern standards much like an "embedded system", the following parts of the ISO/IEC TR 18037 "Extensions to support embedded processors" must be implemented:
+  * Multiple address spaces (Zero Page)
+  * Named Registers (including Status)
+  * Note: Though this extension applies to the C99 standard, it should be possible to backport it to the C89 standard.
+  * TODO: Determine whether the above is true.